Graham Hancock: Orion correlation theory

 Representation of the central tenet of the Orion correlation theory showing the Giza pyramids aligned with the stars in Orion's Belt.
 Astronomers reject this alleged match.

 Hancock frequently promotes Robert Bauval's Orion correlation theory (OCT), which claims that the three largest pyramids of the Giza pyramid complex were positioned to mirror the three stars of Orion's Belt.
-OCT notes that the pyramids align with the cardinal directions within a fraction of a degree, yet astronomer Tony Fairall points out that the stellar alignment misses by more than five degrees.
+OCT notes that the pyramids align with the cardinal directions within a fraction of a degree, yet the astronomer Tony Fairall points out that the stellar alignment misses by more than five degrees.

 Hancock and Bauval's OCT was the focus of Atlantis Reborn, a 1999 episode of the BBC documentary series Horizon.
-The program mocked the theory by showing that the constellation Leo could be mapped onto famous New York landmarks and argued that Hancock cherry-picked temple locations to suit his claims.
+The programme mocked the theory by showing that the constellation Leo could be mapped onto famous New York landmarks and argued that Hancock cherry-picked temple locations to suit his claims.
 It concluded, "as long as you have enough points and you don't need to make every point fit, you can find virtually any pattern you want."

-After the broadcast, Hancock and Bauval complained to the Broadcasting Standards Commission, which ruled that "the program makers acted in good faith in their examination of the theories".
-The commission upheld one complaint, agreeing that the program omitted a rebuttal of astronomer Edwin Krupp.
-The BBC aired a revised version titled Atlantis Reborn Again the following year, allowing Hancock and Bauval to present additional responses to Krupp.
+After the broadcast, Hancock and Bauval complained to the Broadcasting Standards Commission, which ruled that "the programme makers acted in good faith in their examination of the theories".
+The commission upheld one complaint, agreeing that the programme omitted a rebuttal of the astronomer Edwin Krupp.
+The BBC aired the revised version Atlantis Reborn Again the following year, allowing Hancock and Bauval to present additional responses to Krupp.

 In popular culture

-In 2009, Roland Emmerich released his blockbuster disaster movie 2012, citing Fingerprints of the Gods in the credits as an inspiration for the film, stating: "I always wanted to do a biblical flood movie, but I never felt I had the hook.
+Roland Emmerich, director of the disaster film 2012, cited Fingerprints of the Gods in the credits an inspiration for the film, stating: "I always wanted to do a biblical flood movie, but I never felt I had the hook.
 I first read about the Earth's Crust Displacement Theory in Graham Hancock's Fingerprints of the Gods."